Sytuacja społeczno-gospodarcza kraju

 Housing construction4

-More dwellings were completed than a year ago (a significant drop was recorded then).
-After large increases in April 2024, both the number of dwellings for which building permits have been granted5 and those in which construction has begun, decreased.
+Less dwellings were completed than a year before.
+A decrease was still observed in the number of dwellings for which permits have been granted5, as well as in those where construction has begun.

 DWELLINGS COMPLETED